BC-CSCI1103/lab9/README.md

 #### Option 2: Counting Clicks

 This problem involves extending the *model-view-update* app in the `countClicks/` directory.
-The existing app shows a 3x3 grid of checks with additional code that will count the number of clicks on each check.
+The existing app shows a 3x3 grid of checks.
+The extension should add code that will count the number of touchpad clicks on each check.
 The extended application should count 5 clicks using a 2D-array of integer counters, one for each square.
 After 5 clicks, the image should change from the 3x3 grid to one solid color.
 When the user X's-out that image, the application should print out the array of counts in two dimensions.
 For example, given the image

  <img src="./img/checks.png" width=200>